 As stated in Appendix 9 of the DC, Delta Coal is committed to the progressive implementation of feasible measures to target long-term noise goals which are designed to reduce noise emissions from CVC.
-For the purpose of this compliance noise monitoring assessment, site $L{Aeq,15minute}$ have also been compared to the long-term goals as discussed in Section 4.2.3.
+For this compliance noise monitoring assessment, site $L{Aeq,15minute}$ have also been compared to the long-term goals as discussed in Section 4.2.2.